 Included in the registration price is a clinical training manual, which contains the core Gottman Method Couples Therapy assessments and interventions.
 You will be awarded a Certificate of Completion from The Gottman Institute.

-- 200+ page Level 3 Clinical Training Manual
+- 200+ page digital Level 3 Clinical Training Manual

-- Gottman Method Couples Therapy Level 3 Training Certificate of Completion
+- Certificate of Completion for Gottman Method Couples Therapy Level 3 Training upon completion of the event

-- Eligibility to continue to the Certification Track
+- Eligibility to continue on to the Certification Track

 At the completion of this training, you will be able to: